About The RA Application Process

-- Must be in "Good Academic Standing" and have a GPA of 2.5 or higher at application as well as maintain a cumulative and term GPA of 2.5 or higher while employed.
+- Must be in "Good Academic Standing" and have a GPA of 2.5 or higher at the application as well as maintain a cumulative and term GPA of 2.5 or higher while employed.

 - The Resident Assistant position is a commitment for the full academic year.
 Students with special considerations who may not be able to work the full academic year are encouraged to apply.

-- RAs are limited to work no more than 10 hours per week paid employment and may not exceed 10 hours per week of outside time commitments (including other employment).
+- RAs are limited to work no more than 10 hours per week of paid employment and may not exceed 10 hours per week of outside time commitments (including other employment).

 - RAs are unable to hold any leadership or work position that conflicts with the RA position description.

 The Resident Assistant responsibilities are determined not so much by a time clock or a calendar but by the needs of the residents you serve.
 Some periods, such as RA Institute, opening, and closing will require more time than average, but other responsibilities will arise that cannot always be anticipated and scheduled.
 The RA position is an average commitment of 10 hours a week.
 Key time commitments include:

 - Resident Connections - RAs are required to have monthly one-on-one conversations with each of their residents that are well thought out and guided by a suggested set of questions and prompts that are developmentally appropriate and situated within the context of a resident's experience.
 Conversations are designed to support residents in navigating conflicts, life decisions, goal setting, and other issues.